MoDeNa-EUProject/MoDeNa/applications/PUfoam/foamAging/README.md

 ```
 ./initModels
 ```

-    *Note:* foamConductivity takes initial points from `init_foamConductivity.json`.
+Note that foamConductivity takes initial points from `init_foamConductivity.json`.
 This file can be prepared using `prep_init_foamConductivity.py`.
 - The heat insulation properties can be predicted by running
 ```
 ./workflow_foamConductivity
 ```
 Input morphology and gas composition can be specified manually or taken from results of Bubble growth or 0D or 3D simulation.

-    *Note:* Running this script will delete the parameters of `foamConductivity` from the database.
+Note that running this script will delete the parameters of `foamConductivity` from the database.
 You should run `initModels` again before you run the aging simulation.
 - The evolution of heat insulation properties in time can be predicted by running
 ```
 ./workflow_foamAging
 ```
 Input morphology and gas composition can be specified manually or taken from results of Bubble growth or 0D or 3D simulation.

-    *Note:* It is often advantageous to initialize the foamConductivity only for morphology, which would be used in the aging simulation.
+Note that it is often advantageous to initialize the foamConductivity only for morphology, which would be used in the aging simulation.
 This can be achieved by running `./prep_init_foamConductivity.py 1`, which will prepare initial points for the initialization based on input file for the aging simulation.

 ## Results
 The results can be found in the `results` folder.
 They can be visualized using python scripts and VEUSZ.